Finding ideas, some would say, is the easy part but seeing them through is where it gets tricky!

 Photosynthesis: Intrapreneurs feed the idea and cultivate it before releasing it.
 They develop it but share it only when they feel it is ready to provide, what in effect will be, the ‘glucose’ to business survival.

 Pivoting: The genius within!
 Intrapreneurs see things the rest of us don’t and aren’t scared to suggest or, when they become their own bosses through entrepreneurialism, turn them into reality.
-Look at Sir James Dyson, who, in 1993 was ignored by companies such as Hoover and Electrolux for his design of a new vacuum cleaner (now expanded to hand dryers and desk fans) and can now be found in over 50 countries with 3,100+ employees and turnover in excess of £1b in 2011.
+Look at Sir James Dyson, who, in 1993 was ignored by companies such as Hoover and Electrolux for his design of a new vacuum cleaner (now expanded to hand dryers, desk fans, hair dryers and so forth) and can now be found in over 50 countries with 3,100+ employees and net worth in excess of £1b in 2011 rising to £4.4b in 2018 and growing exponentially.

 Visual conception: Like sponges, intrapreneurs use all forms of visual stimulation from design to mind-mapping and thought-showers (brainstorming to you and I) and will look at all potential parameters without settling on the first idea.
 Aware that initial emotions may outweigh the logic, they allow time for it to develop symbiotically and to show it’s true benefits.